-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the M5 have been discontinued, but can regularly be found used on ebay.
+The G1X was replaced by the Canon G1X Mark II, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X and the Canon M5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Has a lens built-in, whereas the M5 requires a separate lens.

 - Sharper images: Has hand-shake reducing image stabilization built-in.